hemant4494/AI/Demo:-Speech-Recognition-in-Chrome.md

 * Grammatical utterances are recognized much more easily than random strings of words.
 * Careful enunciation improves the recognition rate.
 * Homophones such as "which"/"witch" can often be disambiguated by context.
 Try [these examples](https://examples.yourdictionary.com/examples-of-homophones.html) at yourdictionary.com.
-* Non-words can sometimes be "corrected" based on context.
-Try these examples, where we replace 'grapes' or 'drapes' with 'brapes':
+* Non-words can sometimes be corrected based on context.
+Try these examples, where we replace 'grapes' or 'drapes' with the non-word 'brapes':
 * * _"Start your fruit salad by cutting up the **b**rapes"_
 * * _"Brighten the room by drawing back the **b**rapes"_
 * Common sayings are recognized as a whole, not word by word.
 Compare these examples: